SquareBracketAssociates/Booklet-uFFI/Chapters/7-threadedffi.md

 ## Mixing Same threads calls and Worker Thread calls

-If we need to mix same thread and worker thread calls, an easy way is to have a subclass of the library that overrides the @#runner@ method.
-As an example, we will have the @FFILibrary@ subclass called @MyFFILibrary@ with all the information to lookup the dynamic libraries and the configuration that we need. @MyFFILibrary@ will use the default @#runner@ implementation that returns @FFISameThreadRunner@, so it will be used for fast blocking calls.
-Also, we will have a subclass of @MyFFILibrary@, @MyFFILibraryUsingWorker@ that just reimplemnets the @#runner@ method returning the default @TFWorker@ instance.
-By doing so, FFI calls using @MyLibrary@ will be fast blocking, and the ones using @MyFFILibraryUsingWorker@ will be non-blocking.
+If we need to mix same thread and worker thread calls, an easy way is to have a subclass of the library that overrides the *runner* method.
+As an example, we will have the *FFILibrary* subclass called *MyFFILibrary* with all the information to lookup the dynamic libraries and the configuration that we need. *MyFFILibrary* will use the default *#runner* implementation that returns *FFISameThreadRunner*, so it will be used for fast blocking calls.
+Also, we will have a subclass of *MyFFILibrary*, *MyFFILibraryUsingWorker* that just reimplemnets the *#runner* method returning the default *TFWorker* instance.
+By doing so, FFI calls using *MyLibrary* will be fast blocking, and the ones using *MyFFILibraryUsingWorker* will be non-blocking.

-Next, we need to select which library to use, for doing so we are going to use the @#ffiCall:library:@ selector instead of @#ffiCall:@.
-For example having a blocking call to @myShortFunction@ will be like
+Next, we need to select which library to use, for doing so we are going to use the *#ffiCall:library:* selector instead of *#ffiCall:*.
+For example having a blocking call to *myShortFunction* will be like

 ```language=smalltalk
 myFunction